 Don’t fret about problems, but create solutions

-Sustainability and a genuine care for the planet were priority during the event.
+Sustainability and genuine care for the planet were a priority during the event.
 There was a general consensus of using only reusable coffee cups.
-We ate organic and sustainably sourced food options, and attended various workshops and discussions that showed us how to make eco-practices (recycling, DIY) more prevalent in our lives.
+We ate organic and sustainably sourced food options and attended various workshops and discussions that showed us how to make eco-practices (recycling, DIY) more prevalent in our lives.